 There are a lot of ways to deal with retroactive jealousy and most of them involve working with your thoughts and feelings.

 1. Accept it

-Acceptance is the first step in resolving anything.
-You accept that you have jealousy and if you are having a hard time accepting it, then ask yourself what jealousy means to you.
+Accept the fact that you feel jealous, and if you are having a hard time accepting it, ask yourself – what does this jealousy mean to you?